Algorithm-Coin/react-webapp/README.md

 - Follow [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) by NPM to install NPM on your OS

-- Update NPM to latest version (if needed)
+- Update NPM to the latest version (if needed)
   ```sh
   npm install npm@latest -g
   ```